 can upset people with sensitive digestions.

-This is a very satisfying way of brewing as as it produces a clear, flavoursome cup of coffee with no sediment.
+This is a very satisfying way of brewing as it produces a clear and flavoursome cup of coffee with no sediment.
 A paper filter is placed in a (usually) plastic cone-shaped holder.
-Fine or medium/fine ground coffee is put into the filter and the holder sat on top of a jug or pot.
+Fine or medium-fine ground coffee is put into the filter and the holder sat on top of a jug or pot.
 Boiled water is poured into the filter and allowed to seep through.
 Gourmets will first dampen the coffee grounds to avoid burning the coffee with boiling water.
-Electric filter machines apply the same principles, and as they let the water through slowly, medium fine ground coffee can be used, often leading to a smoother cup.
+Electric filter machines apply the same principles, and as they let the water through slowly, medium-fine ground coffee can be used, often leading to a smoother cup.
 It is best to use filters made from unbleached paper.

 Professional and domestic electric espresso – the principle here is the same as the humble stove-top with the crucial refinement that the water is pumped through the coffee at below boiling point.
 This preserves flavour and avoids burning lighter roasted coffee, so that more delicate and acidic coffeees can be used.

-Turkish method - the Turks have always ritualised the drinking of coffee.
-Traditionally, the very finely ground (pulverised) coffee is placed in an 'ibrik' with water and a spoonful of sugar and brought to the boil.
-The moment it boils, it is taken off the heat then put back until it has just boiled again, then removed and the process repeated, usually three times.
+Turkish method – the Turks have always ritualised the drinking of coffee.
+Traditionally – is traditionally were very finely ground (pulverised) coffee is placed in an ‘ibrik’ with water and a spoonful of sugar and brought to the boil.
+The moment it boils it is taken off the heat then put back until it has just boiled again, then removed and the process repeated, usually three times.
 The coffee should be served very hot and frothy.

 This method uses the pumping action of steam to boil and recirculate the coffee liquid.
 This continuous boiling tends to cause bitterness and percolators are best used with milky coffee and with higher roast coffee where there is less acidity to stew into bitterness.